awslabs/aws-crt-java/README.md

 ```

 ## Tests with resource required

-Some tests require pre-configured resources to run properly, and proper environment variables to be set.
+Some tests require pre-configured resources and proper environment variables to be set to run properly.
 These tests will be quietly skipped if the environment variables they require are not set.

 ### IoT tests